opdev/l5-operator-demo/docs/markdown/level3.md

 <aside class="notes">
   Speaker note:
   However, Since our app stores its state in a postgres database which has been provisioned by the postgres operator, we can continue to leverage that operators features to have backup and restore functionality.
-The postgres operator essentially allows us to have a "database-as-a-service" but one that is completely in our control.
 </aside>

 ---
 #### How do we consume the postgres operator
-- OLM can install it as a dependency
+- OLM installs it as a dependency
 - The PostgresCluster custom resource

 <aside class="notes">